ePages-de/epages-docs/_posts/2015-06-25-infrastructure-as-code.md

 We were looking for ways to make it safe and easy to improve our build infrastructure.
 Using version control like [GitHub](https://github.com/) for all of our source code, it was natural to treat our infrastructure the same way and be able to roll back to a previous version without any hassle.
-Versioning whole images of Jenkins virtual servers didn't seem feasible and plugins like [JobConfigHistory](https://wiki.jenkins-ci.org/display/JENKINS/JobConfigHistory+Plugin) didn't go far enough.
+Versioning whole images of Jenkins virtual servers didn't seem feasible and plugins like [JobConfigHistory](https://wiki.jenkins-ci.org/display/JENKINS/JobConfigHistory+Plugin) did not cover managing plugin versions as well.

 ## Server provisioning using Ansible and Vagrant